 Unlike some cities where white-collar or blue-collar occupations dominate the local economy, Richmond is neither predominantly one nor the other.
 Instead, it has a mixed workforce of both white- and blue-collar jobs.
-Overall, Richmond is a city of service providers, sales and office workers and professionals.
-There are especially a lot of people living in Richmond who work in office and administrative support (11.33%), sales jobs (9.51%) and maintenance occupations (8.98%).
+Overall, Richmond is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Richmond who work in office and administrative support (11.01%), management occupations (9.23%), and maintenance occupations (8.53%).

 Richmond is also nautical, which means that parts of it are somewhat historic and touch the ocean or tidal bodies of water, such as inlets and bays.
-Quite often, nautical areas such as these attract visitors and locals who come to enjoy the scenery and various waterfront activities.
+Such areas are often places that visitors and locals go for waterfront activities or taking in the scenery.

 Although the majority of commuting trips in the city are by private automobile, Richmond is somewhat unusual for a city of its size for having a substantial number of people who use public transportation.
 For a lot of people, the subway helps to get to and from their jobs every morning, which benefits everyone in the Richmond area by reducing both traffic and air pollution.

 The overall education level of Richmond citizens is substantially higher than the typical US community, as 29.96% of adults in Richmond have at least a bachelor's degree, and the average American community has 21.84%.

 The per capita income in Richmond in 2018 was $32,177, which is middle income relative to California, and upper middle income relative to the rest of the US.
 This equates to an annual income of $128,708 for a family of four.
 However, Richmond contains both very wealthy and poor people as well.